Complements of caustics of the real $J_{10}$ singularities: Realization of virtual Morse functions

-Virtual Morse functions with eight real critical points and exactly two (respectively, one, none) maximum points can be realized by polynomials whose zero level sets are shown in Fig.~\ref{J18} left (respectively, center, and right).
+Virtual Morse functions with eight real critical points and exactly two (respectively, one, respectively, no) maximum points can be realized by polynomials whose zero-level sets are shown in Fig.~\ref{J18} left (respectively, Fig.~\ref{J18} right, respectively, Fig.~\ref{J38} left).

 For the first of them, we can take the polynomial